Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Note: The salary may vary depending on various circumstances

-PG Diploma in Public Health courses are offered by several private Indian institutes.
+PG Diploma in Public Health courses is offered by several private Indian institutes.
 Private institutes are slightly more expensive than government institutes.
 Mentioned below are the top colleges offering the PG Diploma in Public Health course along with their respective fees:

 It is less expensive to attend a government-run college than it is to attend a private college.
 PG Diploma in Public Health is well-known throughout India for its high academic standards.
 Some of the top government PG Diploma in Public Health colleges with their respective fees are mentioned in the following table: